Best friends go in on lottery tickets, end up millionaires - NewsBreak

 Wyatt Close and Brandon Thompson, both from Carthage, were riding to work together last Friday when they pulled into a QuikTrip to buy a lottery ticket.

 Just that morning, Thompson decided to split the cost of a couple tickets with Close.
-He almost backed out but ended up agreeing to split the cost of the tickets.Social media challenge dares users to ‘detox’ for 25 days for $2,500
+He almost backed out but ended up agreeing to split the cost of the tickets with Close.18-year-old wins $1 million in North Carolina vaccine lottery

 The store didn’t have the game Close wanted to purchase so he bought two Jumbo Bucks Titanium instant tickets.